agraef/raptor/README.md

 The meter is displayed in the symbol entry widget above the white strip of radio buttons, and can also be entered directly there.
-The format used by Raptor allows you to specify the meter using the customary n/m notation where n denotes the numerator (the number of base pulses making up a measure) and m the denominator of the meter.
+The format used by Raptor allows you to specify the meter using the customary n/m notation where n denotes the numerator (the number of base pulses making up a measure) and m the denominator (unit of the base pulse) of the meter.
 The latter is usually a power of 2, but Raptor allows you to use any positive integer there which is useful when tuplets are the base pulse of the meter.
 Moreover, the numerator n can also be specified in *stratified* form by explicitly listing the decomposition of the meter into different levels separated by dashes.
 E.g., 12/16 can also be specified as 4-3/16 or 2-2-3/16.
 Or you could write 6-2/16 or 2-3-2/16 to denote a 6/8 meter subdivided into 16th notes.
 Likewise, a 6/8 meter subdivided into triplets would be specified as 18/24, 6-3/24 or 2-3-3/24.

 The default meter is 4/4 (common time) a.k.a.
 2-2/4.
 If you don't specify a stratified meter, Raptor does the stratification internally anyway, by